 39 So the angels called out to him while he stood praying in the sanctuary, “Allah gives you good news of ˹the birth of˺ John who will confirm the Word of Allah and will be a great leader, chaste, and a prophet among the righteous.”

-Here, Mary the mother of Jesus is described as the daughter of Imran - the Arabic version of Amram - and given to Zachariah, the father of John the Baptist.
-While John the Baptist and Zachariah are certainly Biblical contemporaries of Mary, we are not told anything in the Bible about someone named Imran in relation to Mary the mother of Jesus.
+Here, Mary the mother of Jesus is described as the daughter of Imran - the Arabic version of Amram - and she is given to Zachariah, the father of John the Baptist.
+While John the Baptist and Zachariah are certainly Biblical contemporaries of Mary, the Biblical and historical record know nothing about someone named "Imran" in relation to Mary the mother of Jesus.
+In fact, looking at the genealogies of Jesus Christ given in Matthew and Luke indicates that her father was named "Heli", and some traditions call him "Joachim".

 This mistake is repeated in Surah 66: